Aadamd/arcanium-cms/README.md

 1. Invoke the `next build` script by running `pnpm build` or `npm run build` in your project root.
 This creates a `.next` directory with a production-ready admin bundle.
 1. Finally run `pnpm start` or `npm run start` to run Node in production and serve Payload from the `.build` directory.
 1. When you're ready to go live, see [Deployment](#deployment) for more details.

-### Deploying to Payload Cloud

-The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.

-### Deploying to Vercel

-Coming soon.

-### Self-hosting

-Before deploying your app, you need to:

-1. Ensure your app builds and serves in production.
-See [Production](#production) for more details.
-2. Serve it from a

-You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/beta/production/deployment) for full details.

-## Questions

-If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).